kstudzin/chord_dht/worksheet.md

 |---|------------------|-----------|
 ```

 #### 19. The following is the chord routing algorithm.
-Not a question, but see if you can spot why the above questions were asked.
 Attempt to route from node 4, looking for key 12.

 ```
 n4.find_successor(12)